 Yes, the pilot flame comes into contact with thermocouples to some extent.
 Flames that are weak and blue have a hard time reaching thermocouples and should be intensified.
 Flames that extend past thermocouples are more powerful.

 When flames cover the tops of thermocouples and burn with yellow tips, this is the ideal position.

 In malfunctioning thermocouples, there are a few telltale indicators:

-- Cracks, discolouration, and pinholes are some of the indicators of tube contamination.
+- Cracks, discoloration, and pinholes are some of the indicators of tube contamination.

-- Exposed wires and missing insulation are examples of corrosion or wear on the wiring.
+- Exposed wires and missing insulation are corrosion or wear on the wiring.